If we find life on Mars — we are doomed!

 There have been a number of attempts to solve the Fermi Paradox.
-One of the more reasonable explanations, put forth by Robin Hanson and others, tries to explain why we don’t see alien life on Earth.
-Of all the billions of planets in the Milky Way a vast number, one would assume, should be able to support self-replicating life forms; and a large number of them should have evolved into advanced technological civilisations; and many of these should have undertaken interstellar exploration; and all this should have happened millions of years ago.
+One of the more reasonable explanations, put forth by Robin Hanson and others, tries to explain why we haven’t found alien life.
+Of all the planets in the Milky Way that support self-replicating life forms, a large number of them should have evolved into advanced technological civilisations; and many of these should have undertaken interstellar exploration; and all this should have happened millions of years ago.
 Yet in fact, when looking deep into Space, all we can detect is lifeless matter

 Hanson says that the reason why we have seen no evidence that any civilisation or have visited our solar system might be the existence of a “Great Filter,” something that prevents pure matter throughout the universe from giving rise to expanding civilisations that develop to a point where they can be seen by other civilisations, or in fact travel to them.
 A link to a talk he has given on the subject is to be found at the end of this section.

 So there could be something that reliably prevents advanced civilisations from developing, and from becoming visible.
-That Great Filter can, when considering our own civilisation, lie in the past or in the future.
+That Great Filter, when considering our own civilisation, could lie in the past or in the future.
 If it lies in our future it is most likely to be a black ball extracted from the urn, one that everywhere in the universe inevitably destroys civilisation.